stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

                                           will be communicated to the creditor,
                                           across different banks.
 It replaces the
                                           **BillNumber**
-                                          or bill number field in previous IOBWS version (ic. *seðilnúmer*, TNUM_I/TNUM_U).
+                                          or bill number field in previous IOBWS versions (ic. *seðilnúmer*, TNUM_I/TNUM_U).
 While
                                           supporting 35 characters, only the first 7 can reliably flow between all possible CB systems,